Houston Conspiracy Attorney

 Why Choose Attorney James Alston To Defend Against Conspiracy Charges?

 The statutory language around charges for conspiracy is notoriously broad.
 It is always in your best interest to hire a Houston Conspiracy Attorney to represent you.
-If you have been charged with conspiracy or any other federal white-collar crime, in Houston, TX, you need to act fast to protect your future and your freedom.
+If you have been charged with conspiracy or any other federal white-collar crime, in Houston, TX, you need to act fast to protect your future and your freedom by speaking with a Houston criminal defense lawyer.
 A conviction on federal conspiracy charges can result in up to ten (10) years in prison.

 Houston Conspiracy Charges Defined

 Texas Penal Code Section 15.02 defines the elements necessary to convict a person of criminal conspiracy.
 The prosecution must show that the person:

 - Had intent that a felony be committed

 - Had an agreement between one or more persons that they would engage in the offense